fps/openthumbnailer/README.md

                                         The basename for the output thumbnails.
-                                        Note that this is a format string for snprintf() --watchdog-timeout arg (=5)           How long to wait for seeking calls, etc, to finish.
-If this time (seconds) is exceeded abort with failure.
+                                        Note that this is a format string for snprintf() --watchdog-timeout arg (=5)           How long to wait for processing a frame (including seeking, etc) to finish.
+If
+                                        this time (seconds) is exceeded abort
+                                        with failure.
 </pre>

 # Issues

 Possible code injection via ouput format string as it uses snprintf and I'm too lazy to figure the out the safe C++ way to do this.